system-transparency/system-transparency/README.md

 ```

 # OS-Package
 An OS package consists of an archive file (ZIP) and descriptor file (JSON).
-The archive contains the boot files (kernel, initramfs, etc.) and descriptor file contains the signatures and other metadata.
+The archive contains the boot files (kernel, initramfs, etc.) and the descriptor file contains the signatures and other metadata.

 OS packages can be created and managed with the _stmanager_ tool.
 Source code of stmanager: https://github.com/system-transparency/stboot/tree/main/tools/stmanager

-Once you have an OS kernel & initramfs containing the usersapce and optionally a tboot kernel and appropriate ACM for TXT create an OS package out of it:
+Once you have an OS kernel & initramfs containing the userspace and optionally a tboot kernel and appropriate ACM for TXT create an OS package out of it:
 ``` bash
 # Create a new OS package
 stmanager create --kernel=<your_OS_kernel> --initramfs=<your_OS_initramfs>